avajs/ava/docs/recipes/es-modules.md

 As of Node.js 12.17, [ECMAScript Modules](https://nodejs.org/docs/latest/api/esm.html#esm_introduction) are natively supported in Node.js itself.
 AVA 3.3 supports ESM test files, however support is incomplete.
 The [ESM support project](https://github.com/orgs/avajs/projects/2) tracks our progress.

+If you use TypeScript with `ts-node` please [see our Typescript recipe for setup instructions](./typescript.md).

 ## Using the `esm` package

 If you're using Node.js 10 and AVA 3 and you want to use the ESM syntax, without relying on Node.js' implementation, your best bet is to use the [`esm`](https://github.com/standard-things/esm) package.
 Make sure to use the `.js` extension and *do not* set `"type": "module"` in `package.json`.